 While the models differ, most centers provide meals, activities, and socialization for participants.
 These centers are generally in operation during the day and throughout the week, and some even offer evening and weekend hours.
 Some centers provide transportation, an added perk for caregivers who remain in the workforce.

-Adult day centers that cater to seniors with Alzheimer’s and other dementias should offer relevant programming.
 “One of the keys to having a successful day center for people with dementia is you need to have a successful activities program,” said Salli Bollin, executive director of Memory Lane Care Services, a day center in Toledo, Ohio that offers special programming for individuals with Alzheimer’s and other dementias.

 Examples of specialized programming and services you may find at a memory care day center: